 4. The anti-bullying psychology is attacking the wrong problem.

 a.
 The anti-bully movement received its impetus from Columbine and the other school shootings.
 However, bullies rarely commit school shootings; victims do.
 The most dangerous people in the world, both to themselves and to others, are not bullies but victims.
-When people feel like victims, they are full of anger, hatred and desire for revenge.
-They are capable of doing the most horrendous acts and feel totally justified.
+When people feel like victims, they are full of anger, hatred, and desire for revenge.
+They are capable of doing the most horrendous acts while feeling totally justified.
 If the problem were to be approached logically, the conclusion would be that its true source is people thinking like victims.

 b.
 Everyone needs to learn to deal with bullying because it is part of life.
 Heaven is the only place where everyone is always nice to each other.
 The problem is not bullying, but not knowing how to handle being bullied.
 The worst bullying of all happens right in the home, and most people don’t know how to deal with it.